-A) Financial Advisors: The City shall utilize the services of independent financial advisor(s) on debt financing when deemed prudent by the City Controller.
+- A) Financial Advisors: The City shall utilize the services of independent financial advisor(s) on debt financing when deemed prudent by the City Controller.
 Services and compensation caps shall be defined by contract.
-The primary responsibilities of the Financial Advisor are to advise and assist on bond document negotiations, transaction structuring including advising on call provision options and timing of issuance, running debt service cash flow numbers, obtaining ratings on the proposed issuance, and generally acting as an independent financial consultant and economic market expert.

-- B) Underwriters: In the case of a competitive sale, the City will award the bonds to the underwriting firm whose bid results in the lowest True Interest Cost.
-In the case of a negotiated sale, the Finance Director, once every five years or as needed, and/or modified will determine the best method of selection, taking into consideration all factors involved in each particular sale, using an RFP process to develop a pool of qualified underwriters. - C) Bond Counsel: The City Attorney's office will take the lead in selecting bond counsel, and the Finance Department will take the lead in selecting disclosure counsel if needed, through an RFP process.
-Underwriter's Counsel is generally selected by the lead underwriter, with the consent of the City Controller, on a case-by-case basis.
-Generally, Underwriter's Counsel takes the lead in preparation of the Official Statements and certain closing documents related to the bond sale.
+The primary responsibilities of the Financial Advisor are to advise and assist on bond document negotiations, transaction structuring including advising on call provision options and timing of issuance, running debt service cash flow numbers, obtaining ratings on the proposed issuance, and generally acting as an independent financial consultant and economic market expert. - B) Underwriters: In the case of a competitive sale, the City will award the bonds to the underwriting firm whose bid results in the lowest True Interest Cost.
+In the case of a negotiated sale, the Finance Director, once every five years or as needed, will determine the best method of selection, taking into consideration all factors involved in each particular sale, using an RFP process to develop a pool of qualified underwriters. - C) Bond Counsel: The City Attorney's office will take the lead in selecting bond counsel, and Finance Department will take the lead in selecting disclosure counsel through an RFP process.
 Bond Counsel responsibilities will include preparing the necessary authorizing resolutions, ordinances, agreements and other legal documents necessary to execute the financing.
 All debt issued by the City will include a customary approving legal opinion of Bond Counsel. - D) Broker-Dealers and Remarketing Agents: For variable rate bonds, the City Controller shall select broker-dealers or remarketing agents for each transaction through the RFP process.
 The City shall monitor performance on a monthly basis.
 The City may replace a remarketing agent or broker-dealer with notice at any time, consistent with the financing documents. - E) Trustees: Trustees will be selected for each transaction or program by RFP, unless use of the current trustee is deemed in the City's best interest by the City Controller.
-The Trustee (or applicable holding company) shall have a combined capital and surplus of at least \$50 million and be subject to supervision or examination by federal and state authorities. - F) Rebate Consultant: Selected by RFP or approved competitive process for all bonds for a set term with 1-year extensions. - G) Auction Agents: Selected for each relevant issue by RFP or approved competitive process issued by the Finance Department or its agent and subject to negotiation of terms. - H) Liquidity Providers: Selected for each relevant issue by RFP or approved competitive process issued by the Finance Department or its agent and subject to negotiation of terms. - Investment Agreement Counterparties: Selected by bid in compliance with Federal Tax Law Requirements in accordance with relevant financing documents and the City's Investment Policy. - In general, uncollateralized Investment Agreements shall be executed with counterparties rated at least AAA with collateral required upon downgrade below AAA. - Repurchase Agreements or Forward Delivery Agreements shall be executed with counterparties rated at least AA (by at least one of the major rating agencies) with downgrade provisions requiring assignment or collateral should the rating fall below Aor A3 by Standard and Poor's or Moody's Investor Services respectively. - J) Financial Printer: Selected for each issue by RFQ or approved competitive procees.
+The Trustee (or applicable holding company) shall have a combined capital and surplus of at least \$50 million and be subject to supervision or examination by federal and state authority.

+- F) Rebate Consultant: Selected by RFP for all bonds for a set term with 1-year extensions. - G) Auction Agents: Selected for each relevant issue by RFP issued by the Finance Department or its agent and subject to negotiation of terms. - H) Liquidity Providers: Selected for each relevant issue by RFP issued by the Finance Department or its agent and subject to negotiation of terms. - I) Investment Agreement Counterparties: Selected by bid in compliance with Federal Tax Law Requirements in accordance with relevant financing documents and the City's Investment Policy. - 1.
+In general, uncollateralized Investment Agreements shall be executed with counterparties rated at least AAA with collateral required upon downgrade below AAA. - Repurchase Agreements or Forward Delivery Agreements shall be executed with counterparties rated at least AA (by at least one of the major rating agencies) with downgrade provisions requiring assignment or collateral should the rating fall below Aor A3 by Standard and Poor's or Moody's Investor Services respectively. - J) Financial Printer: Selected for each issue by RFQ.
 This vendor will be responsible for printing all financial documents.